 President presents 'deepfake' parliamentary proposal to Saeima

-On May 22, the President Edgars Rinkēvičs signed and sent to the Legal Commission of the Saeima a proposal for an amendment to the Criminal Law which would make the use of 'deepfake' campaigns against politicians a criminal offense.
+On May 22, President Edgars Rinkēvičs signed and sent to the Legal Commission of the Saeima a proposal for an amendment to the Criminal Law which would make the use of 'deepfake' campaigns against politicians a criminal offense.

 The term 'deepfake' usually refers to the production of video or audio material designed to mislead viewers or listeners by, for example, attributing words or actions to people that they never said or did, using technology to generate credible footage or recordings that are in fact false.
 The atempt is often to discredit the target's honesty or morality.